MossesRoss/MossesRoss/README.md

 ## I Do...

 * Architect backends that don’t break under scale.
-* Build AI systems that automate what we waste time on.
+* Build systems that automate what we waste time on.
 * Solve enterprise performance headpains with clean, measurable engineering.

 * **Now:** Technical Consultant @ Cloudio Technologies (Dubai)